Poverty, A Study of Town Life: Criticism

-The publication received some amount of contemporary criticism, predominantly from groups such as the Charity Organization Society who advocated the principles of self-help and limited government intervention in regard to poverty; which fundamentally indicated that the poor were poor of their own accord.
+The publication received some amount of contemporary criticism, predominantly from groups such as the Charity Organisation Society who advocated the principles of self-help and limited government intervention in regard to poverty; which fundamentally indicated that the poor were poor of their own accord.
 These beliefs, of course, ran counter to the revelations of Rowntree's study, which discovered quite the opposite to be the case.
-Helen Bosanquet, one of the founders of the Charity Organization Society, and wife of Bernard Bosanquet, expressed scepticism about the accuracy of the findings, explaining that Rowntree's poverty line represented "no statistical evidence at all", being "merely a summary of impressions."
-Similarly, Charles Loch, the COS secretary, was particularly scathing, citing the content of the study as "generalizations cloaked in numerical phraseology".
+Helen Bosanquet, one of the founders of the Charity Organisation Society, and wife of Bernard Bosanquet, expressed scepticism about the accuracy of the findings, explaining that Rowntree's poverty line represented "no statistical evidence at all", being "merely a summary of impressions."
+Similarly, Charles Loch, the COS secretary, was particularly scathing, citing the content of the study as "generalisations cloaked in numerical phraseology".